gvSIGAssociation/gvnix/_posts/en/2015-07-31-aniversario-gvnix.md

 5 years during which it makes a firm commitment to training, at both companies and public administration and, of course, students at different education centers.
-5 years during which gvNIX is consolidated as standard for Java development of the General Directorate for Information Technologies (DGTI) of the Generalitat Valenciana.
+5 years during which gvNIX is consolidated as standard for Java development of the General Directorate for Information Technologies (GDIT) of the Generalitat Valenciana.

 The growth forecast of gvNIX is exciting and ensures steady improvement proposal